 Place your cheap hydroponic system DIY build in a bright location.
 South-facing windowsills are ideal in the UK, providing 6-8 hours of direct sunlight in summer.
 East and west-facing windows work too, especially from April to September.

 If natural light is limited, add a clip-on LED grow light (£10-15) positioned 15-20 centimetres above the plant.
-Set a plug-in timer (£5-8) for 14-16 hours on, 8-10 hours off.
+Set a plug-in timer (£5-8 from Argos or B&Q) for 14-16 hours on, 8-10 hours off.
 This provides consistent, reliable light regardless of weather or season.
+See our best grow lights under £100 guide for specific recommendations.

 Turn on the air pump and leave it running 24/7.
 Roots need oxygen around the clock, not just during daylight hours.
 The electricity cost is negligible — typically less than £1 per month.